Resources & Policies

 Counselors are interviewed, have a minimum of three references, and undergo two or three (depending on age) background checks.
 Our counselors are paid staff.
 Occasional volunteer staff undergo the same process.

 The majority of our summer staff are adults.
-We are composed of Counselors (18+, with at least one full year out of high school or two years as a Junior Counselor); Junior Counselors (age 16+); and Day Camp Assistants (13-15).
+We are composed of Counselors (18+, with at least one full year out of high school or two years as a Junior Counselor); Junior Counselors (age 16+); and FLOSS (Future Leaders of Skyline Summers) participants (13-15).
 Staff must be at least two years older than campers before they are counted in the ratio.
-In 2016, we had 25 Counselors (or leader postions 6 Junior counselors and 4 Day Camp Assistants.

 CAN I CALL MY CAMPER DURING THE WEEK?